matthew-brett/barts-setup/barts_setup.md

 the router, via the WiFi network, or our broadband upload speed could have been too slow.
 We've addressed Wifi communication with the router using a [Powerline](https://www.cable.co.uk/broadband/guides/powerline-networking/) wired connection to the router, and that seems to be working for now.
-If that starts to fail,  we may need to drop the live stream quality, and / or investigate our broadband upload speeds.
+We also had to call out the BT / OpenReach engineers to fix slow internet speeds to the router.
+If the speed starts to fail again,  we may need to drop the live stream quality, and / or reinvestigate our broadband upload speeds.

+We may soon (around November 2024) get an offer of full-fibre internet, which we should take.